team10summer2019/project/README.md

 The class diagram is located in /project/maze4/diagram/ both in pdf and dia formats. <BR>

-# maze4GUI
+# maze5GUI
-This is fork of maze4 with a preliminary javafx display and control pannel implemented in javafx.
+This is a GUI frontend to display and control the maze and player commands from MazeGame.java implemented in javafx.
 To run these files, create a folder in eclipse, and copy all the .java files into the src folder.
 Add the jar file jfxrt.jar to the build path as a library.
 Then run the class MazeGameGUI.java as a java application.<BR>

-Create a folder in eclipse and copy all of the files from /project/maze4GUI/*.java into the eclipse source folder. also copy the directory /project/maze4GUI/images/ into a package images in eclipse. <BR>
+Create a folder in eclipse and copy all of the files from /project/maze5/*.java into the eclipse source folder. also copy the directory /project/images/ into a package images in eclipse. <BR>

 Then link jfxrt.jar into the library path.
 Finally Run MazeGameGUI.java. as a java application in eclipse. <BR>